SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/Report.md

 #### Ornstein-Uhlenbeck Noise

-Since this is as scenario with a continuous action space, it is not possible to use the Epsilon-greedy method of adding randomness to the decision in order to encourage exploration of the state-action space.
-To substitute this we can use the Ornstein-Uhlenbeck process to add some variance to the decision process.
+Since this is as scenario with a continuous action space, it is not possible to use the Epsilon-greedy method of adding randomness to the actions in order to encourage exploration of the state-action space.
+To substitute this we can use the Ornstein-Uhlenbeck process to add some variance to the decisions of the algorithm.

-**IMPORTANT NOTE:** If the environment with multiple agents is going to be used, it is imperative that output dimension of the noise process is adjusted to generate the correct shape of noise for all the agents simultaneously, namely, **`(20,4)`**. **Otherwise, the agent will not converge** irrespective of how you adjust all other hyper-parameters.
+**IMPORTANT NOTE:** If the environment with multiple agents is going to be used, it is imperative that the output dimension of the noise process is adjusted to generate the correct shape of noise for all the agents simultaneously, namely, **`(20,4)`**. **Otherwise, the agent's training will not converge** irrespective of how you adjust all other hyper-parameters.

 #### Target Network Soft Updates

-Unlike other methods which update the target network by directly copying the parameters of the local network, this algorithm slowly mixes the weights of the target network and the local network **`0.1%`** each timestep.
+Unlike other methods which update the target network by directly copying the parameters of the local network, this algorithm slowly mixes the weights of the target network and the local network by **`0.1%`** each timestep.